Trapholo01/aws-infrastructure-labs/README.md

 ## 📝 Notes

-This is a learning project from CAPACITI's Cloud & DevOps training program.
+This is a learning project from "5 AWS Projects to Get You Hired" by Lefteris Karageorgiou through the CAPACITI's Cloud & DevOps training program.
 Following AWS Well-Architected Framework principles.

 ## 👨‍💻 Author